miyosuda/TensorFlowAndroidDemo/README.md

 # TensorFlow Android stand-alone demo

 Android demo source files extracted from original TensorFlow source.
+(TensorFlow r0.10)

 To build this demo, you don't need to prepare build environment with Bazel, and it only requires AndroidStudio.